Shrimp chiliman

 We use the basic Chinese bun dough that we have prepared.
 Spread the dough into a stick shape and cut it with a knife to make each 30g.

-Wrap each 20g of filling from [3] in the same way as you would a meat bun.
+Wrap 20g of the filling from step [3] in the same way as you would for a meat bun.

-Place the pieces with the seam facing up on a steamer lined with parchment paper and let them rise for the second time at room temperature.
+Place the buns seam-side up on a baking sheet lined with parchment paper and let them rise for the second time at room temperature.

-The dough is ready to rise when it has expanded in size, but if you are in a hurry, you can use the rise function on your oven or place it on top of a pot of hot water at about 40°C.
+The dough should be about twice its original size when it's risen, but if you're in a hurry, you can use the proofing function of your oven or place it on top of a pot of water at about 40°C.

-After the second rise, place it in a steamer with steam rising from it, cover, and heat over medium heat.
-Steam for about 8 to 10 minutes.
+After the second rise, place the buns in a steamer with steam rising, cover with a lid, and heat over medium heat.
+Steam for about 8-10 minutes.

 Finish with chili sauce to taste